 In April 1756, the 2nd Battalion was sent to Canada where it served under the Marquis de Montcalm.
 On May 12, it arrived at Québec.
 On June 10 and 11, it left Québec for Montréal.
 It was then sent to Fort Carillon (present-day Ticonderoga) to reinforce it in prevision of a British offensive.
-On November 12, it left Carillon to take its winter-quarters in the region of Montréal.
+On November 12, it left Carillon to take up its winter-quarters at Fort Chambly and along the Richelieu River.

 In mid June 1758, the 2nd Battalion left its quarters and moved towards Carillon.
 On June 30, the battalion was part of the detachment that Montcalm sent to the left bank of the channel connecting Lake Saint-Sacrement (present-day Lake George) to Lake Champlain.
 On July 7, it worked at the entrenchment in front of the fort.
 On July 8, the battalion took part in the victorious Battle of Carillon where it was deployed in the centre under Montcalm.
 In this battle, the regiment lost Captain Ducoing and 18 men.
 Between November 1 and 5, the entire French army set off from Carillon to move to its winter-quarters, leaving detachments from various battalions to guard the fort.
 The battalion took up its winter-quarters at Contrecoeur and Laprairie.

 By March 1760, 51 men of the battalion had been detached to Saint-Jean while 12 were unfit for duties.
 This left 316 men available for the expedition against Québec.
 The latter were supplemented by 298 men from the militias of Boucherville, Longueuil and La Prairie who were integrated into the battalion.
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall the battalions then counted 24 officers, 305 regulars, 279 militia and 13 non-combatants for a total of 621 men.
 On 28 April, the regiment fought in the victorious Battle of Sainte-Foy.
 On May 23, the battalion along with Guyenne Infanterie departed from its camp on the banks of the Jacques-Cartier River.
 In mid August, La Reine Infanterie and Royal Roussillon Infanterie were sent to Saint-Jean under the command of M. de Roquemaure who was later reinforced with all the Milice du district de Montréal.
 On September 9, after the capitulation of Montréal, the battalion still counted 297 men and 24 officers.
 On September 15, as per the terms of the capitulation, the battalion was embarked aboard British transports who reached Québec on October 10 and 11 and then sailed for France where they arrived in December.